ppy/osu-wiki/news/2020/2020-04-09-aspire-v-a-new-format.md

 The Aspire contests are all about breaking the bounds of conventional mapping.
 The ranking criteria is completely dropped and beatmappers are encouraged to map in any way the editor allows them to.

-Aspire first began with [LeaF - Evanescent](https://osu.ppy.sh/beatmapsets/227126) by [Charles445](https://osu.ppy.sh/users/85000) back in 2014, and since then we have seen several more maps rise to become Aspire class beatmaps, such as [IAHN - Transform (Original Mix)](https://osu.ppy.sh/beatmapsets/484689) by [Monstrata](https://osu.ppy.sh/users/2706438), which blew the contest away with its animated shapes.
+Aspire first began with [LeaF - Evanescent](https://osu.ppy.sh/beatmapsets/227126) by ::Charles445::{ user-id=85000 } back in 2014, and since then we have seen several more maps rise to become Aspire class beatmaps, such as [IAHN - Transform (Original Mix)](https://osu.ppy.sh/beatmapsets/484689) by ::Monstrata::{ user-id=2706438 }, which blew the contest away with its animated shapes.

 Although the road for the Aspire contests has not always been smooth, they have never failed to become a hot talking point amongst the community.
 Now it is time for the Aspire contests to reform, and we believe this new format will make Aspire what it always should have been: creating whatever you want, however you want.